notklaatu/superscript2unicode/README.md

 # Awk script to convert XML superscripts to unicode

-Awk script to find instances of
+[G]awk script to find instances of

     <superscript>(1)</superscript>